Global19-atlassian-net/iODKbook2/AlgLin/source/operations_on_matrices_permutations.rst

 **Proof.**

-In the framework of unitary spaces, it is enough to observe that rows of a permutation matrix form an orthonormal set of vectors in the space :math:`\,K^m,\ ` where :math:`\,K=Q,\,R\ ` or :math:`\,C.\ ` This is just a necessary and sufficient condition for a matrix to be orthogonal.
+In the framework of unitary spaces, it is enough to notice that rows of a permutation matrix form an orthonormal set of vectors in the space :math:`\,K^m,\ ` where :math:`\,K=Q,\,R\ ` or :math:`\,C.\ ` This is just a necessary and sufficient condition for a matrix to be orthogonal.

 A direct proof is simple, too.
-Each row of :math:`\boldsymbol{P}_\sigma\ ` consists of one unity and zeroes otherwise, :math:`\\` the unities in different rows being in different positions.
+Each row of :math:`\boldsymbol{P}_\sigma\ ` consists of one unity and zeroes elsewhere, :math:`\\` the unities in different rows being in different positions.
 Thus for :math:`\ \boldsymbol{P}_\sigma = [p_{ij}]_{m \times m}\ ` we get